moby/moby/docs/reference/commandline/volume_ls.md

   -q, --quiet          Only display volume names
 ```

-Lists all the volumes Docker knows about.
+List all the volumes Docker knows about.
 You can filter using the `-f` or `--filter` flag.
 Refer to the [filtering](#filtering) section for more information about available filter options.

 Example output: